Drug Price Competition and Patent Term Restoration Act: Consequences

 Passage of the law prompted a gold rush into the generic industry and a crush of applications, which the FDA was not prepared to handle.
 A series of scandals soon arose that shook public confidence in generic drugs; there were several instances in which companies obtained bioequivalence data fraudulently, by using the branded drug in their tests instead of their own product, and a congressional investigation found corruption at the FDA, where employees were accepting bribes to approve some generic companies' applications and delaying or denying others.

 With time the law became successful in promoting the introduction of generics; in 1983 only 35% of top-selling branded drugs with expired patents had generic competition, and only 13% of prescriptions were for generics but in 2012, 84% of prescriptions in the US were filled with generic drugs.

 There have been issues with litigation incentivized by the Act.
 Once the parties are in litigation, they can choose to fight the litigation to the end, or they may choose to settle the litigation.
 Some of these settlements have been found to be invalid reverse payment patent settlement agreements and have been struck down in court.

-The FDA has been slow to adopt regulations for the introduction of generic versions of biopharmaceutical drugs (known as "biosimilars") because the manufacturing of biopharmaceuticals is so much more complicated than small molecule drugs.
+The FDA has been slow to adopt regulations for the introduction of generic versions of biopharmaceutical drugs (known as "biosimilars") because proving biosimilarity and quality control for biopharmaceuticals is much more complicated than for small molecule drugs.
 Innovator companies have emphasized those complications while generic companies, insurance companies, and consumers have advocated for the FDA to finalize their process.

+According to a 2025 paper in the Journal of Economic Perspectives, the net result of the Act is "a convoluted and expensive approach to balancing innovation and competition".